wineee/deepin-terminal-gtk/README.md

 #### allow_hyperlink
 Enable Hyperlinks (a.k.a.
 HTML-like anchors) in deepin-terminal, default is `false`. ([learn more](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda))

-#### prefer_deepin_menu
-Once enabled, will use deepin-menu if possible and use GTK native menu as a fallback.
-Set it to false will make it always show GTK native menu, default is `true`.

 ## Customize themes
 User can place its own theme file to `~/.config/deepin/deepin-terminal/themes` (create if path not exist), the theme file added to this location will available to use from the theme selection panel.